 Laser Cutting Service

-Laser cutting services are integral to almost any engineering project.
+Online laser cutting by Fractory makes ordering this essential service so easy.
 This metal cutting method allows great flexibility, accuracy and top quality.
 It makes it possible to cut very complex shapes.
 Automated laser cutters need little manpower.
-Combining its autonomous nature to its swiftness, Fractory’s laser cutting service allows to keep your project costs low.
+Combining its autonomous nature to its swiftness, Fractory’s online laser cutting service allows to keep your project costs low.

 The accuracy tolerance for positioning is +/- 0.1 mm.
 Thermal effect on the material is small, therefore it is possible to cut small holes with a minimum diameter of 1/2 the material thickness as well as holes that can be threaded after cutting without requiring additional machining.
 The cutting line width it is smaller than 0.5 mm for most materials.